Shivam-2211/TOI-Last-vote-challenge/README.md

 Step 7: After all authentication final vote will be submitted in the Blockchain Ethereum & Voter will get a confirmation message of “Your Vote has been Submitted Successfully”.
 ![Capture2](https://user-images.githubusercontent.com/62996762/98012136-c18c9480-1e1e-11eb-8fae-0cf68b173ead.JPG)
+## KEY FEATURES:
+•	As Blockchain is nothing but distributed database technology, it merely becomes impossible for a hacker to make changes in the system.

+•	Voter privacy

+•	Voter unique identification

+•	Monitoring and auditing

+•	Authentication

+•	Anonymity

+•	High availability

+•	Trust and Regulatory controls

+•	Security

+•	Usability